 Employee contracts aren’t just legal formalities — they’re the backbone of the employer-employee relationship.
 Ensure these contracts are clear and follow local, state, and federal laws.
 This includes specifying terms of employment, compensation, benefits, non-compete clauses, and terms of termination.

-A safe workplace is a fundamental right of every employee.
+Employee rights include a safe workplace.
 This encompasses both the physical environment and the organizational culture.

 It is vital for businesses to adhere to safety standards set by agencies such as the Occupational Safety and Health Administration (OSHA).